jayaraman-lab/CX-connectome-analysis/EBFigures/README.md

 # Code for generating figure panels in the ellipsoid body (EB) section
-Below is a guide for indentifying which notebooks were used for which figure panels.
+Below is a guide for identifying which notebooks were used for which figure panels.

 ### Main figures and supplemental information
 **EB_synapseDistributions.Rmd**: Generate visualizations of synapse locations shown in Figure 10 and Figure 10 figure supplements.